How to Get Featured in Forbes for AI Visibility: A CMO Playbook

 - Pre-wire the source stack.
 A journalist should be able to verify the claim in under five minutes.

 - Package the story for reuse.
-The same proof should work in a media pitch, a LinkedIn post, and an AI citation target.
+The same proof should work in a pitch, a LinkedIn post, and an AI citation target.

 What I would measure